berkeley-stat159/project-iota/slides/progress.md

 - Cerebellar network (CER).
 - "Default mode" network (DMN).

+They showed that individuals with schizophrenia have reduced connectivity between neural networks.

 ## The Data

-The data we use for this paper is "ds115_sub001-005.tgz", which has 12 subjects.
-For each subject, fMRI scanning during resting state (R), and after 0-back (0B), 1-back (1B) and 2-back (2B) working memory task.
+The data for this paper has 102 subjects.
+For each subject, they used fMRI scanning to find blood oxygen level dependent (BOLD) during resting state (R), and after 0-back (0B), 1-back (1B) and 2-back (2B) working memory task.
 Subjects are in four groups:

 - Individuals with schizophrenia (SCZ).
 - Siblings of schizophrenia (SCZ-SIB).
 - Healthy controls (CON).
 - Siblings of controls (CON-SIB).

-# Initial Work
+Since we don't have time to go through all of the subjects, we choose the first subject from SCZ group.
+If we have time, we will work on another subject from CON group and do a comparison between these two.

 ## Data Processing

 We downloaded data from OpenFMRI.org and looked through all the files it has.
-We want to make sure that the data we downloaded matches the description in the paper.
+We found that "ds115_sub001-005.tgz" contains the brain image of the subject we chose.

+- First, we checked all the files in it and found there are three tasks for our subject.
-- First, we found that there are four datasets.
-We thought one of them should be the raw data and the others were some-how processed by the authors .
+- Second, we found that under each task there are four brain images.
+We thought one of them should be the raw image and the others were some-how processed by the authors.
-- Then, we did some sample plots for each dataset to see the differences between their brain images.
-- Finally, we knew which on is the raw data set and we will use it in our analysis.
+- Then, we plotted these four brain images and chose the most blurred one (This is probably because it is after smoothing), which is ``BOLD_mcf_brain.nii''.

 ## Data Processing